alonzi/MTG-Data/How-to-data/scalar-theory.md

 * Lunarch Veteran - 62.3%
 * Flip the Switch - 60.5%

 Both cards look better but Lunarch Veteran looks even better.
 But, we're not done yet.
 We can't use this value yet, because we don't have enough context.
-We need to know more context.
-We need to know what cards we have already drafted.
+I would argue we need to know what cards we have already drafted.

 ## Core question of Scalar Theory
 Is this context close enough to the context of the scalar?